wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 5.0.1 =
+* Updated: Compatible with 4.1 and 4.2 nightly build

 = 5.0.0 =
 * Fixed: Adding a new Category now correctly adds the category to the drop down list of available parent categories instantly
 * Added: User Customized Products is now included in the open source edition of wpStoreCart